OmarShehata11/Important-Notes/Important Notes/Shell Notes/someBasicCommands.md

 /var/www/html # if you want to make a webpage on your ip /var/log # direcotory
+/var/log/syslog # for any system logs and calles in it, important.
 |
 |---/var/log/apache2/access.log # log file for the apache web server
 |